Explore Careers

 Webster's Dictionary defines career as "an occupation undertaken for a significant period of a person’s life and with opportunities for progress."

 An occupation for a significant period of one's life?
 You read that right.
 That’s why it's important to start exploring your interests and options as early as possible.
 By no means must you have your career path figured out by the time you graduate, but it's important to know what interests you and what doesn't interest you.
-Knowing what you like only comes from experience, and the experiences outlined below will help you figure that out.

 Video - Exploring and Choosing Your Career Exploring and Choosing Your Career